returnDanilo/MicrobeBingo/development.md

 	The important bit it to use no-service-account and no-scopes.

 	In this example, a debian 12 boot disk image is used.
-By the time you read this, you will probably want a more updated image.
+You'll probably want a more updated image by the time you read this.

-	Get one from `gcloud compute images list | grep debian`
+	Get an image from `gcloud compute images list | grep debian`

 	In this case I used `image-family`.
 The one you might get from the GUI might just be image

 	These settings set up a free tier gcp vm.

-	Here, we set our ssh key.
-Google will create a user for you based on this username.
+    GCP will create a unix user named after the name specified in the ssh-keys field.
+It will also put the user in the sudoers file.

 1. Find out the public ipv4 assigned to the vm: